The Zero Theorem: Release

 The Zero Theorem premiered at the 70th Venice International Film Festival on 2 September 2013.
+The film was theatrically released in the United Kingdom on 14 March 2014, by Stage 6 Films.

 Reception

-On Rotten Tomatoes, the film has a rating of 48%, based on reviews from 131 critics, with a weighted average score of 5.60/10; the site's critical consensus states: "Fans of director Terry Gilliam's trademark visual aesthetic will find everything they've bargained for, but for the unconverted, The Zero Theorem may prove too muddled to enjoy."
+On Rotten Tomatoes, the film has a rating of 50%, based on reviews from 131 critics, with a weighted average score of 5.70/10; the site's critical consensus states: "Fans of director Terry Gilliam's trademark visual aesthetic will find everything they've bargained for, but for the unconverted, The Zero Theorem may prove too muddled to enjoy."
 On review aggregator website Metacritic, it has a score of 50%, based on reviews from 28 critics, indicating "mixed or average reviews".

 Harry Knowles, who saw an early screening of the film, gave it a very positive review, writing that it was "perfect" and Gilliam's best film since Brazil and that Waltz's performance was "amazing" and the actor deserved to win the Academy Award for Best Actor.
 He said he hoped the final version of the film would be the one he saw, stating: "There's not a frame needing to be lost".

 Commenting on the film's misrepresentation by critics, Gilliam stated on his official Facebook page that one of the few critics to note that The Zero Theorem was not a comedy, but rather a tragedy, was Dave Lancaster of Cinemas Online.